ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Names of tags used in DMARC Policy Records as part of "tag-value" pairs are registered with IANA in this registry.
-Entries are assigned only for values that have been documented in a manner that satisfies the terms of Specification Required, per [@RFC8126].
-Each registration includes the tag name; the specification that defines the tag; the status of the tag, which is one of "current", "experimental", or "historic"; and a brief description of the tag.
+Entries are assigned only for values that have been documented in a manner that satisfies the terms of Specification Required, per [RFC8126].
+Each registration includes the tag name, the specification that defines the tag, the status of the tag, and a brief description of the tag.
 The Designated Expert needs to confirm that the provided specification adequately describes the tag and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.
+The "status" column is one of the following:

+* "active", meaning the tag is in use in current implementations, and its specifications is expected to be stable
+* "experimental", meaning the tag is relatively new and may be in use in some current implementations but not in others, and its specification is not expected to be stable
+* "historic", meaning the tag is considered deprecated and is not expected to be in use in any current implementation

 To avoid version compatibility issues, tags added to the DMARC specification are to avoid changing the semantics of existing records